ASK-DataScience/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-T1- o calculate the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+1- To calculate the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r